NottingHack/members-guide/events.rst

 The best way to stay up to date with events in the hackspace is to join our `Discord <online.html#discord-https-wiki-nottinghack-org-uk-discord>`_ server.
 We try to post these on our website too on the `What's On <https://nottinghack.org.uk/calender/>`_ page.

+Member's Meeting
+^^^^^^^^^^^^^^^^

+All members are invited to the monthly members meeting.
+These occur on the first Wednesday of each month at 20:00.
+You can attend remotely via Zoom, or just us in the Blue Room downstairs.
+The agenda is published at least a few days prior to the meeting, which can be found on the Wiki `Agenda <https://wiki.nottinghack.org.uk/index.php?title=Agenda>`_ page.

+We use the meeting as an opportunity to provide updates on improvements to the space, plan areas to be worked on, and receive updates from various teams.

 Membership Tours
 ^^^^^^^^^^^^^^^^